javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/05-regexp-unicode/article.md

 The unicode is made in such a way that the 4-byte characters only have a meaning as a whole.

-In the past Javascript did not know about that, and many string methods still have problems.
+In the past JavaScript did not know about that, and many string methods still have problems.
 For instance, `length` thinks that here are two characters:

 ```js run
 alert('😄'.length); // 2